comet-dev/CometJS/README.md

 ### Build Status
 [![Build Status](https://travis-ci.org/comet-dev/comet.svg?branch=master)](https://travis-ci.org/comet-dev/comet) [![devDependency Status](https://david-dm.org/comet-dev/comet/dev-status.svg)](https://david-dm.org/mosesag0813/comet#info=devDependencies)[![Dependency Status](https://david-dm.org/comet-dev/comet.svg)](https://david-dm.org/mosesag0813/comet)

-An organized, simple-to-use framework.
+What is CometJS?
+In simple terms, its an organized, simple-to-use framework.
 It is managable, and it is simple.
 > Comet lets run your application, and lets you deploy it on the Web.

 ## Quickstart